FAQs - General Mission

 - How are ITEMS modules connected to other NCME materials?

 There are two targeted audiences for which we are planning to develop different kinds of modules.
-The first target audience is instructors and their students in quantitative courses on educational measurement.
+The first target audience is instructors and their students in quantitative courses on educational measurement and assessment.
 Examples include undergraduate and graduate courses in education, psychology, or statistics as well as professional training contexts such as conference workshops or independent webinars.
 The second target audience is specialists in companies who have to educate themselves independently about certain topics for project work as well as assessment specialists in government institutions charged with overseeing and communicating about assessment work.
 Examples include research scientists, data analysts, research assistants, interns, or project managers, depending on what the positions in a given institution are.
 Of course, we hope that the ITEMS modules find a broad acceptance for their intended purpose and get used in meaningful ways we had not anticipated!

 We are planning to link ITEMS modules to different offerings provided by NCME over time.
 Relevant resources that we are currently considering include the NCME member database, the NCME book series, a possible NCME paper repository, conference recordings, webinars, and the like.
+In the meantime, we provide links to other associations, companies, and organizations who offer related professional development resources through our 'Connections' page.